10 Domo Alternatives and Competitors To Look For

 If Domo’s unpredictable costs and limits on customization have been roadblocks, Holistics is designed to remove those barriers, letting your team run analytics in a way that feels intuitive, affordable, and reliable.

 Analytics today is about giving teams the power to ask questions and instantly get insights.
-Holistics understands that need for independence.
+Holistics understands the need for independence.
 Why not give it a try?
 You can start a free trial to experience a smoother, more transparent approach to analytics—one that empowers your team to go from data to action without the usual hurdles.